 Valentine Table Decorations in the Carriage House

-I created this table with Valentine table decorations for a friend’s dinner I hosted in the Carriage House.
+I created these Valentine table decorations for a special dinner I hosted in the Carriage House.

 Valentine Table Decorations

-A Valentine’s Day theme is such an easy theme to work with when setting a table.
+A Valentine’s Day theme is easy to work with when setting a table.
 There are so many options!
-You can set a table using just Valentine colors.
+You can set a table using just Valentine’s colors.
 Or you can set a table using hearts.
 You can transform an all-white table by adding Valentine-colored flowers.
 Or, if you are like me, I love to use all of the options!

 How to Build a Collection of Plates (Without Spending a Fortune)!

-One of my favorite ways to set a table is to mix and match the plates that I have collected.
-I did not set out to collect dinner and salad plates, it just kind of happened.
+One of my favorite ways to set a table is to mix and match the plates I collected.
+I did not set out to collect dinner and salad plates; it just happened.
 My plate collection started by shopping at vintage flea markets and expanded to shopping on Amazon and at TJMaxx and HomeGoods.
-There are so many incredible places to find inexpensive dinner and salad plates, but those are my go-to favorite places to shop.
+There are so many incredible places to find inexpensive dinner and salad plates, but those are my favorite places to shop.

 Early on, most dishes were sold in sets.
 They came with a dinner plate, a salad/dessert plate, and a bowl or a cup and saucer.
 So I never bought new plates, just plates I could find at the flea market.
-Now, you can buy just dinner plates or just salad plates and I love it.
+Now, you can purchase a single dinner or salad plate, which I love.

-Holidays are a perfect way to utilize all of the plates that I have collected.
-For Valentine table decorations, I can add a pop of pink or red to a plain white plate and the table is ready for Valentine’s Day.
+Holidays are a perfect way to utilize all the plates I have collected.
+I can add a pop of pink or red to a plain white plate for Valentine’s table decorations, and the table is ready for Valentine’s Day.

 Platemats